Motor Vehicle Accident Checklist

 - Make a note of the location of the accident, including any side streets

-- Take a photograph or draw a diagram of the accident scene
+- Take a photograph or draw a diagram of the accident scene and any property damage

 - Get the name of any police officers on the scene